 4.2.1 System Information

-The System Info page provides information for the current device information.
-System Info page helps a switch administrator to identify the hardware MAC address, software version and system uptime.
+The System Information page provides information on the current device.
+The System Information page helps a switch administrator to identify the hardware MAC address, software version and system uptime.
 The screen in Figure 4-2-1 appears.